REPORT: Two women claim Derrius Guice raped them at LSU

 Guice’s attorney has denied the allegations.

-“At no time were allegations of physical or sexual assault brought against Derrius during his years as a student athlete at LSU,” Peter D. Greenspun said in a statement to USA Today.
-“To bring up such assertions only after the Virginia charges were initiated certainly calls into question the credibility, nature and timing of what is being alleged years later.”
+“At no time were allegations of physical or sexual assault brought against Derrius during his years as a student athlete at LSU,” Peter D. Greenspun said in a statement to WAFB.
+“To bring up such assertions only after the Virginia charges were initiated certainly calls into question the credibility, nature and timing of what is being alleged years later.
+Such speculation and innuendo should not be the basis for Derrius to be required to make any comment at all.
+But he wants to be absolutely clear: the allegations in this story are just that and have no basis in fact.
+The charges in Virginia will be dealt with in the courtroom and not through the media.
+Derrius continues to appreciate and be thankful for all of the continued support he has received during this difficult time.”

 Washington cut Guice on Aug.
 7 following a domestic violence arrest in a separate matter the same day in Virginia.